apache/pulsar/site/docs/latest/admin/AdminInterface.md

 admin.clusters().getNamespaceIsolationPolicies(clusterName)
 ```

-## Managing non-peristent topics
+## Managing non-persistent topics

 Non-persistent can be used in applications that only want to consume real time published messages and
 do not need persistent guarantee that can also reduce message-publish latency by removing overhead of
 persisting messages.

 {% include explanations/non-persistent-topic-admin.md %}